15 Bewildering hidden gems: Andalucia off the beaten path

 Baños de la Encina, Jaen

-One of the off the beaten track Andalucia destinations worth visiting is the tiny village of Baños de la Encina north of Jaen.
+One of the off-the-beaten-track Andalucia destinations worth visiting is the tiny village of Baños de la Encina north of Jaen.

 The main attraction is the medieval castle crowning the village, a majestic structure from the outside and the inside.
 But it is not only one of the most impressive castles in Andalucia, but it is also the oldest castle in Spain and among the oldest in Europe, dating back to 968 AD.